 “Over three years together, I had the opportunity to watch my mentee mature into a confident, passionate, and well-rounded young adult.
 The joy of seeing this was second only to the knowledge that I had played a small part in her development.
 This is what has made my time with Minds Matter so rewarding.”Dylan Andres, Mentor

-Our volunteers are energetic, committed, and successful individuals, who dedicate their time to helping Minds Matter’s students achieve their academic pursuits.
-More than 500 volunteers in New York City dedicate their time to help Minds Matter achieve its mission each year.
+Our volunteers are energetic, committed, and successful professionals who dedicate their time to helping Minds Matter’s students achieve their academic potential.
+More than 600 volunteers in New York City help Minds Matter achieve its mission each year.

-Minds Matter volunteers come from diverse career backgrounds including advertising, banking, consulting, education, finance, law, marketing, non-profit and others. .
-The Minds Matter volunteer experience offers dedicated individuals both the opportunity to meet a group of like-minded adults as well as the opportunity to hold leadership posts and carry the organization to new levels each year.
+Minds Matter volunteers come from diverse career backgrounds including advertising, banking, consulting, education, finance, law, marketing, non-profit and many others.
+The Minds Matter volunteer experience offers committed and caring individuals the opportunity to belong to a community of service-minded peers as well as the chance to build their leadership skills and carry the organization to new levels each year.

-- Mentors are required to be college graduates and attend at least 3 Saturday sessions a month.
+- Mentors are required to be college graduates of 4-year colleges or universities.

 - Mentors work in triads to ensure that their student’s assignments are completed on time.

 - Each co-mentor pair is responsible for providing lunch for students on their team two times per year, at a total cost of approximately $100 per semester.

 - Mentors are asked to play in a role in fundraising for the organization throughout their time in Minds Matter.
 (There are no penalties for not participating.)